danluu/post-mortems/README.md

 [PythonAnywhere](https://blog.pythonanywhere.com/189/).
 A storage volume failure on one of storage servers caused a number of outages, starting with PythonAnywhere site and also with our users’ programs (including websites) that were dependent on that volume, and later spreading to other hosted sites.

+[Razorpay](https://razorpay.com/blog/day-of-rds-multi-az-failover/).
+A RDS hardware failure highlighted an incorrect MySQL configuration which resulted in major data loss in a financial system.

 [Sun](https://www.forbes.com/forbes/2000/1113/6613068a.html#6d1bdc036162).
 Sun famously didn't include ECC in a couple generations of server parts.
 This resulted in data corruption and crashing.
 Following Sun's typical MO, they made customers that reported a bug sign an NDA before explaining the issue.

 ## Conflicts